niutech/carbonyl-terminal/README.md

 #### Linux/MacOS client

-On Un*x, clone the repo, modify the `USER_HOST` variable to `carbonyl@yourserver.com` in `carbonyl.sh` or leave it as is to use the demo server.
-Then run `carbonyl.sh` in your favorite terminal emulator.
+On Un*x, download the [`carbonyl.sh`](https://github.com/niutech/carbonyl-terminal/raw/main/carbonyl.sh) script, modify the `USER_HOST` variable to `carbonyl@yourserver.com` in it or leave it as is to use the demo server.
+Then set it as executable and run `./carbonyl.sh` in your favorite terminal emulator.

 ![Carbonyl Terminal on Linux](https://github.com/niutech/carbonyl-terminal/assets/384997/034826e7-81bc-4a22-b1cb-c142239f2c55)